Introducing Cinque Terre

 A walk between any of the Cinque Terre villages makes for a great day trip, but the stretch between Corniglia and Manarola is particularly popular.
 However, even though the two villages look close together on a map, the hike does require some physical strength.
 Trails between the villages lead either over rugged, hilly terrain or down 33 flights of steep stairs.
 Of course, it's much faster to take the train, which will bring you from Corniglia to Manarola in just two minutes.
 Either way, Manarola is a great place for a lunch break, if you've had an early morning start.
 Admire the colourful buildings clinging onto the cliffs above the sea, then take your pick of the many fresh seafood restaurants packed into Manarola's central piazza.

-If you took the train to Manarola and are now looking to get a bit of exercise after lunch, the “Lover's Lane” path to Riomaggiore is the perfect choice.
+If you took the train to Manarola and are now looking to get a bit of exercise after lunch, the “Lover's Lane” path to Riomaggiore is a perfect choice.
 This is a gentle walk over flat terrain that only takes about 20 minutes, making it ideal for anyone wanting to enjoy seaside views without breaking a sweat.
 It's by far the easiest walk connecting two Cinque Terre villages.
 In Riomaggiore, bright colourful houses nestle in a narrow gorge, leading down to the twinkling turquoise waters.
 Riomaggiore is known for its delicious wines, which have been cultivated here since the 13th century.
 Take a seat on one of the peaceful seaside terraces, and sample a glass of the local vintages.
 Wander towards Riomaggiore's impressive train station, wedged between the rocks above the natural harbour to catch a train back to Genoa, or on to your next destination.

 Although Riomaggiore is the last village that officially belongs to the Cinque Terre region, the small town of La Spezia is also well worth a visit.
 Fast trains from Genoa to La Spezia will bring you to this destination in less than one hour.
 Much larger port town than the Cinque Terre villages, La Spezia offers cultural attractions, such as St. George's Castle and the mysterious Church of St. Peter, balanced on a rocky spur over the Ligurian Sea.
 It's also a great place to buy some Italian clothes or other souvenirs, as the selection of shops is much greater than in the Cinque Terre villages.